Sancxo/sancxo/README.md

 ### Hi there 👋

-Former student fullstack developer at Greta des Hauts-de-Seine and former fullstack developer work-student at OpenClassrooms and 7 Lieues Technologies ; I am now a freelance fullstack developer mainly working with Elixir and Phoenix.
+Former student at Greta des Hauts-de-Seine and former work-student at OpenClassrooms and 7 Lieues Technologies ; I am now a freelance fullstack developer mainly working with Elixir and Phoenix.

 Favourite technologies :